felipehjcosta/androidcodingguidelines/README.md

 ##### Spacing Around Operators

 Always put spaces before and after binary operators.
 This improves the readability of expressions.
-For example:

 ```
 int c = -a * b - d;